-Endangered person advisory for missing north St. Louis County man
+Missing north St. Louis County man found

 ST. LOUIS COUNTY, Mo. – The Missouri State Highway Patrol issued an endangered person advisory for a 79-year-old north St. Louis County man who went missing Tuesday morning.

-Note: UPDATE: Police say that Alvin K. Lyons has been found.